STOP WASTING MONEY AND LOSING ROI WITH GOOGLE ADS – WITH OUR SIMPLE GUIDE TO AUDITING YOUR PPC

 One option, if this is the case, might be to split your keywords into different ad groups.

 If you have a particularly focused requirement, consider experimenting with single user keyword groups where the same keyword is used but with different emphases (for example, exact match and broad match).
 When populating your ad groups, consider the following points:

 - Keywords need to fit seamlessly into copy so semantics are important

 - Think about using granularity or detail around a tight theme

 Seek out ad groups containing more than 20 keywords and clean these up.

 When you add a keyword to your negative keyword list Google will remove your ad from the list shown to anyone who uses that phrase.
 Perhaps the easiest example of a negative keyword is the word ‘free’, if you are offering a paid service, you want to avoid paying for clicks from those seeking free offers.

 Other potential negative keywords include, ‘online’ for those selling physical products, and ‘recipe’ for those selling food products.
 Wasted ad spend can account for considerably inflated cost per conversion so it is worth trying to eliminate it through the judicious use of negative keywords.

 - Study your search terms report to identify negative keywords

-- Consider implementing click-fraud software and click tracking
+- Consider implementing click-fraud detection software and click tracking

 - Invest in an automated negative keyword discovery tool